ViditIsOnline/d3-demo-typings/README.md

-D3 v4 demo in Angular 2 wihtout using typings.
+D3 v4 demo in Angular 2 using typings.